eSports Betting: Why Bookmakers should invest in this growing market

 A critical byproduct of the increasing popularity of eSports betting and its incorporation by many leading operators is that the sport is safer than ever.
 According to a Washington Post piece published at the peak of the pandemic, traditional “gambling states” such as Nevada and New Jersey had adopted eSports gambling as a temporary measure to soften the blow dealt to the economy by the pandemic.

 However, the increased attention from Vegas and other big industry players created the incentive to double down on curbing cheating and increasing the integrity of the sport overall.
-This resulted from gambling companies, eSports stakeholders, and developers teaming up to create advanced anti-cheat software and the logistical framework to implement it effectively.
+This resulted from gambling companies, esports stakeholders, and developers teaming up to create advanced anti-cheat software and the logistical framework to implement it effectively.

 In other words, eSports betting is safer than ever, as the anti-cheat software makes cheating almost impossible.
 The piece uses a great analogy to illustrate this point: